Rosella: A mock catalogue from the P-Millennium simulation: Properties of the Rosella catalogue

 The trend in Fig.~\ref{fig: central fractions} demonstrates a steady increase in the fraction of central galaxies across the range of absolute magnitudes among Rosella galaxies in both red and blue galaxies.
 The blue population has a higher central galaxy fraction compared to the red population across all magnitudes, except for the brightest bins, with \Mhr $<\sim-21.5$.

-There is a correlation between the \vpeak \ values of some, but not all, subhaloes and the masses of the haloes in which they reside.
-Fig.~\ref{fig: vpeak vs mhalo sigmoid} shows that at high halo mass, a separate population of subhaloes emerges at the highest values of \vpeak.
-While the population containing the majority of subhaloes illustrated in Fig.~\ref{fig: vpeak vs mhalo sigmoid} stretches to about 600 km/s, regardless of host halo mass, the second population exhibits a halo mass-dependent increase in \vpeak.
-The reason for this is the correlation between halo mass and the \vpeak \ of haloes' central subhaloes, as is shown in Fig.~\ref{fig: central violins}.

 Fig.~\ref{fig: central violins} shows the normalised distributions of central and satellite galaxies in bins of host halo mass of 0.5 dex width.
-Host halo mass, M\textsubscript{200, mean}, is defined by the mass enclosed within a radius at which the mean interior matter overdensity is 200 times the mean density of the Universe.
 We see that the no-scatter SHAM sample (bottom panel of Fig.~\ref{fig: central violins}) exhibits a clear and expected trend of the peak of the distribution of centrals in the catalogue moving to a brighter magnitude with increasing halo mass.

 The top panel in Fig.~\ref{fig: central violins} shows that when we add scatter using the formulation in Section~\ref{sec: luminosity algorithm}, the distinct population of central galaxies is preserved.
 This result comes from trying different prescriptions for adding scatter to \Mhr , and was achieved when we combined the luminosity dependent scatter (equation 6) with a Gaussian distribution clipped at 2.5 $\sigma$.